 Medicaid is a federal program that helps pay medical costs for people struggling with their health care expenses.
 Medicaid does not send money directly to patients, it pays the people providing the health care.

 Even if you have checked your eligibility before, or if you don't think you're eligible, it's worth checking.
 Medicaid has different types of programs and eligibility rules have changed over time.
-You can use the ODJFS website to check if you're eligible for Medicaid.
+You can use the Ohio Benefits website to check if you're eligible for Medicaid.

 There are different Medicaid programs in Ohio that cover different groups.
 These groups include:

-- some military families can obtain Medicaid to supplement TRICARE
+- Some military families who can obtain Medicaid to supplement TRICARE

 There is also a maximum amount that you can earn in order to qualify.
 Sometimes a child may be eligible for Medicaid even if the child's parents are not.